avadheshy/notes/Django/views.md

 Explicit and simple to understand

 Great for small, one-off views

+# Pros
+- Simple to implement
+- Easy to read
+- Explicit code flow
+- Straightforward usage of decorators
+- good for one-off or specialized functionality
+# Cons
+- Hard to extend and reuse the code
+- Handling of HTTP methods via conditional branching

+---
+This function is very easy to implement and it’s very useful but the main disadvantage is that on a large Django project, usually a lot of similar functions in the views .
+If all objects of a Django project usually have CRUD operations so this code is repeated again and again unnecessarily and this was one of the reasons that the class-based views and generic views were created for solving that problem.

+---

 # 2. Class-Based Views (CBV)
 CBVs provide reusable logic through classes.
 Django provides built-in generic CBVs for common tasks.